scaleway/terraform-provider-scaleway/website/docs/r/compute_instance_ip.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 - `id` - The ID of the IP.
 - `address` - The IP address.
-- `reverse` - The reverse DNS for this IP.
-- `server_id` - The ID of the server you want to attach this IP to.
-- `zone` - The [zone](https://developers.scaleway.com/en/quickstart/#zone-definition) in which the IP is reserved.
-- `project_id` - The ID of the project the IP is associated with.

 ## Import

-Instances can be imported using the `{zone}/{id}`, e.g.
+IPs can be imported using the `{zone}/{id}`, e.g.

 ```bash
 $ terraform import scaleway_compute_instance_ip.server_ip fr-par-1/11111111-1111-1111-1111-111111111111